coveo/ui-kit/packages/atomic-angular/README.md

 It is important to respect the folder hierarchy, with SVG icons under the `assets` subdirectory, and labels and languages under the `lang` subdirectory.

-Once this is done, these folders must be configured as assets folder in the application.
+Once this is done, these folders must be configured as asset folders in the application.

-We can do so using the `angular.json` configuration file.
+You can do so using the `angular.json` configuration file.

 ```json
 "build": {